E-Signing with PIV and CAC Smart Cards in U.S. Government Agencies

 E-Signing with CAC and PIV Smart Cards can be completed by following these easy steps:

-- Insert your CAC or PIV card into your laptop, mobile device or smart card reader
+- Insert your CAC or a PIV card into your laptop, mobile device, or smart card reader

-- Access the document that requires your e-signature within OneSpan Sign
+- Logon and access the document that requires your e-signature within OneSpan Sign

 - When the document is displayed and ready to be signed, click the signature block then confirm your signature.

 - The Certificate Selection dialog box appears.
 Select the appropriate certificate from the list.
-If prompted, enter a PIN code associated to the selected certificate.
+If prompted, enter a personal identification number (PIN) code associated to the selected security certificate.
 Once the PIN is confirmed, OneSpan Sign generates a hash of your information at the time of signing (name, date, time, IP address, certificate used to sign the document), along with a unique hash of the document itself.
 The result is a secure, tamper-sealed e-signed PDF with a detailed audit trail embedded directly into the document.
-What’s more, full non-repudiation of a signer using their smart card to e-sign documents in OneSpan Sign is guaranteed.

 Check out the video tutorial below to see how you can easily e-sign documents with smart cards in OneSpan Sign.
 Download the whitepaper to learn more about other user authentication options available in OneSpan Sign.